 The joint fellowship programme of the Graduate Institute in Geneva and the IWM supports PhD students and young doctoral graduates who would like to pursue research as Junior Visiting Fellows at the IWM.
 Read more

 This fellowship program is dedicated to commemorate Jan Patočka's name and work.
-It aims to foster research inspired by Jan Patočka’s thought and committed to his legacy.
+It aims to foster groundbreaking research in the Humanities and Social Sciences.
 The fellowships enable Czech researchers to work on a project of their own choice.
-Read more
+Deadline: January 11, 2019 Read more

 In memory and honor of its founding Rector, Krzysztof Michalski, the IWM has established a new fellowship program consisting of one senior and two junior positions in the fields of continental philosophy or religion.
 Read more

 This program offers experienced journalists time off from their professional duties in order to pursue in-depth research on a topic of their choice, which addresses issues of European relevance.
-Read more
+Deadline: January 11, 2019 Read more

 Each year several PhD candidates and post-doctoral researchers who have been selected by the DOC, DOC-team and APART programs of the Austrian Academy of Sciences (ÖAW) are offered research residencies at the IWM.
 Read more

 This junior fellowship program aims to support the research of Ukrainian scholars who are completing or have recently completed doctoral studies in a Ukrainian institution of higher education.
-Read more
+Deadline: January 11, 2019 Read more

 Democracy in Question